adosia/Contracts/vesting-solution/README.md

   , vcProviderPKH    :: !PubKeyHash
   -- ^ The vesting as a service provider pkh.
   , vcProviderProfit :: !Integer
-  -- ^ Provider Profit in lovelaces.
+  -- ^ Provider Profit in lovelaces, must be >= 1 ADA.
   }
 ```

-The majority parameter, vcMajorityParam, is one of the most important parameters for the vesting group.
-These number determines if a vote will pass or fail.
-The contract is designed for a singular policy vesting solution.
-If a vesting group requries multiple tokens then multiple contracts can be compiled.
+The majority parameter, vcMajorityParam, is one of the most important parameter for the vesting group.
+This integer determines the total voting weight required for a vote will pass.
+It is typically defined between zero and one hundred.
+Since the value is defined at compile time, a vesting group may circumvent the value with a special type of vote the rescales the voting weight.
+This customizable behavior via vote will be applied in many aspects of this vesting solution.

+The smart contract is designed for a singular policy token.
+It will work with either non-fungible and fungible tokens.
+If a vesting group requries multiple tokens to be vested then multiple contracts can be compiled for that specific vesting group.

 The provider profit is placed inside the contracts parameters to prevent the vesting group from voting that the profit parameter is removed.
-The contract is designed for some a service provider to be paid for providing the ability to have a fully on-chain vesting solution with voting.
+The contract is designed for some a service provider to be paid for providing the ability to have a fully on-chain vesting solution.

-### Vote Example
+### Voting Example

+There are five voters inside the vesting group.
 Each voter has a voting weight attached to their payment public key hash inside the contract.
-The voting weights sum to 100.

-The majority parameter is defined to be 65 and there are five voters labeled with integers.
+The sum of all the voting weight is 100 and the majority parameter will equal 65.

 Their weights are: